kubernetes-sigs/gateway-api/geps/gep-4768/index.md

   // +optional
   Matches string `json:"matches,omitempty"`

-  // Attributes specifies fields and variables included in the generated access logs.
+  // Fields specifies the structured JSON fields and variables included in the generated access logs.
   //
-  // When configured, the log records will include these attributes.
-In the absence of
+  // When configured, the generated JSON log records will include these fields at the paths
-  // attributes, the proxy uses its default structured format.
+  // defined by each LogField.
+In the absence of fields, the proxy uses its default structured
+  // JSON format.
   //
   // Support: Extended
   //
   // +optional
-  Attributes []Attribute `json:"attributes,omitempty"`
+  Fields []LogField `json:"fields,omitempty"`
 }

 // --- Policy Status ---